Watch the Cancer.Net Video: Cancer Clinical Trials as a Treatment Option, with Mary Lou Smith, JD , adapted from this content

 - There may be side effects from medications or treatments.

-- The clinical trial may require a lot of your time for trips to the study site, treatments, hospital stays, or complex dosage requirements.
+- The clinical trial may require more of your time for trips to the study site, treatments, hospital stays, or complex dosage requirements than would be required for a standard treatment.

 - The new treatment may not be available to you right away once the clinical trial is finished.